Thysk/Rucio-Monitoring/OpenSearch/README.md

 #### Get access to OpenSearch:

-Ensure you have the correct credentials by running the following command in one terminal
+Then portforward to the service to get access to the deployment

 `kubectl port-forward -n opensearch-system svc/opensearch-cluster-worker 9200`

-In another terminal run, the default username and password is admin:
+In another terminal run, the default username and password is admin - this of course should be changed:

-`curl -u "<opensearch username>:<OpenSearch password>" -k "https://localhost:9200"` Should all be correct you will get a response that shows:
+`curl -u "<opensearch username>:<OpenSearch password>" -k "https://localhost:9200"`

+Should all be correct you will get a response that shows:

 >    {